This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A 2016 study conducted at the University of Michigan found that when oral doses of silver nanoparticles were administered for 28 days, it did not alter the structure or diversity of the animal gut microbiome.
 This is in contrast to the detrimental effects of broad-spectrum antibiotics.

 From the current research, my take is that colloidal silver may work as a potential antimicrobial agent, but it needs to be used appropriately.
-Only true colloidal silver should be used and studies indicate that short-term use does not cause adverse side effects.
+Only true colloidal silver should be used, and studies indicate that short-term use does not cause adverse side effects.

 Uses and Benefits

 By having a direct effect on cellular respiration, colloidal silver benefits the body in numerous ways, including providing numerous medical uses.
-There are eight proven healing properties that I consider to be particularly supported by the medical literature.

 1. Antibacterial and Antimicrobial

 First, colloidal silver’s ability to control antibiotic-resistant superbugs is impressive.
-While employed at UCLA Medical School in the 1980s, Doctor Larry C. Ford documented over 650 different disease-causing pathogens that were destroyed in minutes when exposed to small amounts of silver.
+While employed at UCLA Medical School in the 1980s, Dr. Larry C. Ford documented over 650 different disease-causing pathogens that were destroyed in minutes when exposed to small amounts of silver.